 Welcome to My Homepage

-Prior to my current role, I completed my postdoctoral training with Arun Majumdar at Stanford University and with Piero Pianetta at SLAC National Accelerator Laboratory / Stanford University.
-I obtained my PhD in Materials Physics and Materials Chemistry mentored by Dillon D. Fong at Argonne National Laboratory's Materials Science Division in Illinois.
+I am a Research Scientist working with Prof. Arun Majumdar at Stanford University.
+I obtained my PhD in Materials Physics and Chemistry mentored by Dillon Fong at Argonne National Laboratory's Materials Science Division in Illinois.

-I have published in some of the most prestigious journals, including Science Magazine, Nature Catalysis, Science Advances, and Nature Communications, as well as professional journals (e.g., Advanced Materials, Physical Review Letters, and Chemistry of Materials).
-I am fortunate to have had my studies extensively highlighted by other institutions and media.
+I have published in high-impact journals, including Science Magazine, Nature Catalysis, Science Advances, and Nature Communications, as well as professional journals (e.g., Advanced Materials, Physical Review Letters, and Chemistry of Materials).

 Specifically, my three key contributions in interdisciplinary research include